 Posted on Leave a comment

 1. Processing

 The handmade sinks are made by laser welding, therefore, the requirements of the plate and equipment is higher.
-While the drawn sink is pressed in the mold, which means also easier.
+While the drawn sink is pressed in the mould, which means also easier.

+Posted on Leave a comment